UAE welcomes Somali apology for seized cash, easing dispute | Law-Order

 Somalia's federal government had remained neutral in Gulf's diplomatic crisis, with many suspecting Mogadishu's President Mohamed Abdullahi Mohamed was aligned with Qatar despite intense Saudi and Emirati pressure to denounce Doha.
 The embargo officially ended a year ago as Saudi Arabia led regional efforts at reconciliation.

-Even as Prime Minister Roble pledged to hand over the money to the Emirates earlier this year, President Mohamed ordered the central bank against releasing the USD9.6 million "due to its illegal entry into our nation," his spokesman said in a statement last month.
-A wider political dispute between the leaders has threatened to further destabilize the troubled African nation.
+Even as Prime Minister Roble pledged to hand over the money to the Emirates earlier this year, President Mohamed ordered the central bank against releasing the $9.6 million “due to its illegal entry into our nation,” his spokesman said in a statement last month.
+A political dispute between the leaders has threatened to further destabilise the troubled African nation.

 The Emirates has invested heavily in infrastructure in Somalia's breakaway territory of Somaliland, with Dubai-owned DP World port operator running a major port in the area.